 Since 2019, Public Bank-tax proponents have sought an “initial” $40 million investment from Oakland, Berkeley, Richmond, and Alameda County to launch a Public Bank.
 In 2024, the Berkeley City Council approved $50,000 for a "Viability Study” to determine what capitalization would require.
 That report has not been publicly released (to the best of our knowledge), so we have requested a copy.
 City staff have concluded that a Public Bank would demand a “huge investment”—a risky proposition given Berkeley’s $28 million structural deficit.

-Undeterred, proponents are now pushing a ballot measure to impose a tax on Berkeley residents and businesses for up to eight years before a single loan is ever made.
+Undeterred, Bank proponents are now pushing a ballot measure to impose a tax on Berkeley residents and businesses for up to eight years before a single loan is ever made.

 In other words: Tax immediately.
 Structure later.
 Delay business activity until maybe 2033.